Full List of Scholarships for Study in Eurasia

 These scholarships can be applied to specific programs offered by organizations other than SRAS.
 There are many other programs designed to study and explore in this part of the world.
 We encourage you to consider all of your options.

-NCEEER Title VIII Awards grant up to $40,000 for humanities and social sciences research projects in or on any country of Eurasia or East-Central Europe.
+NCEEER offers a few awards for PhD holders.
+Title VIII Grants give up to $40,000 for humanities and social sciences research projects in or on any country of Eurasia or East-Central Europe.
 The primary scholar for the project must be a US citizen and hold a PhD degree.
+Short term travel awards are also available for those looking to reasearch abroad.

 Russian State Scholarship is a competitive award available for degree programs abroad in Russia.